jloOop/Boundary-Spin-Momentum-Filtering-Data/python-scripts/Solvers/ReadMe.md

 **/simulation_log.txt
 ```

-Avoid globally ignoring `*.npy` and `*.npz` if the repository intentionally tracks selected compact data in `data/`.
+Avoid globally ignoring all `*.npy` and `*.npz` if the repository intentionally tracks selected compact data in `data/`.
 Instead, keep raw run output under `runs/` and commit only selected, documented arrays.

 ---